•

 2. Production/editing process

-Once approved, the article enters the editorial preparation stage, also divided into three phases, with continuous input from the authors:
+Once approved, the manuscript enters the editorial preparation stage, also divided into three phases, with continuous input from the author(s): Verification of references and citation style; Copy editing (English, Portuguese, and Spanish); and Layout and proofreading

 3. Publication and finalization